 Set it up

 In front of you there should now be some cucumber sticks, and a nice slice of salmon.
-Outside of the frame, a soem ready to use sushi rice.
+Outside of the frame, some ready to use sushi rice.
+That is all you will need to make this roll.

 Now take a piece of Nori seaweed, and cut it down to the same dimensions as the salmon slice.